We too: At gathering of nations, women's voic... | Taiwan News

 One, Serbia's prime minister, called for a "world which is freer, fairer, and which is also, if I am to be honest, more fun."

+The number of women presidents and prime ministers among the U.N.'s 193 member states doubled — to 19 — from 2005 to 2016, according to a report released last year by the U.N and the Inter-Parliamentary Union, an independent group.
+Women held about 18 percent of the government ministers' posts and 23 percent of parliamentary seats worldwide, the report found.

-The U.N. itself set the tone, listing women's rights as the No. 1 priority for this year's General Assembly.
+This year, the U.N. itself set the tone, listing women's rights as the No. 1 priority for this year's General Assembly, which was ending Monday.

 "Violence against women persists in all regions.
 Girls and teenagers still lack enough access to information and quality education," and discrimination against women depresses the global economy, said María Fernanda Espinosa Garces, launching and presiding over the weeklong event.